utk-team/utk/examples/Readme.md

 It can be run with the following command `bash sample.sh`

-This is the code that is used to generates documentation figures.
+This is the code that is used to generate documentation figures.